-Seeing rats or mice outside and wondering the best natural ways to get rid of them ?
+Seeing a rat in your backyard during the day?
+Wondering what keeps rats away outside naturally?
 This article reviews the basics of outdoor rodent control using IPM so you can get back to enjoying your backyard.

 How to Control Rodents Outdoors Naturally